HoangDucHiep/ObsidianNotes/content/English for IT speaking test/Các câu trả lời.md

 	- Touchpad: A **touchpad** is an input device commonly found on laptops, serving as a substitute for a mouse.
 It allows users to move the cursor and interact with the operating system by using gestures, such as tapping or swiping.
 	- **Stylus**: A **stylus** is a pen-like tool used for precise input on touchscreens or graphics tablets.
 It allows users to draw, write, or navigate with more accuracy than using fingers, often used in digital art or note-taking.
 	- **Graphics Tablet and Stylus**:  A **graphics tablet** is a flat input device that connects to a computer, used by digital artists to create drawings or illustrations.
 It comes with a **stylus** that provides a natural drawing experience, similar to using a pen on paper.
 The stylus is pressure-sensitive, allowing for variations in line thickness and shading.
 	- **Touch Screen**: A **touch screen** is an input device that detects touch, allowing users to interact directly with a display by tapping or swiping.
-It is commonly used in smartphones, tablets, and kiosks for its intuitive interface.
+It is commonly used in smartphones, tablets.
 	- **Projector**:  A **projector** is an electronic device that projects images, videos, or data onto a large screen or surface.
 It is commonly used for presentations, movie viewing, and educational purposes, often in classrooms or conference rooms.
 	- **Headset**:  A **headset** is a pair of headphones with a built-in microphone, commonly used for communication purposes, such as in gaming, phone calls, or virtual meetings.
 It provides hands-free audio and is often used in noisy environments.
 	- **Multifunctional Printer**:  A **multifunctional printer** is a device that combines multiple functions, such as printing, scanning, copying, and sometimes faxing, into a single unit.
 It is commonly used in home offices and businesses for convenience and space-saving.